-Were your allergies ferocious this fall?
-Pollen counts may be falling, but many people would still welcome advice on how to cope with hay fever and other seasonal allergies.
+Are your allergies ferocious this fall?
+Many people would still welcome advice on how to cope with hay fever and other seasonal allergies.
 Decongestant sprays work quickly, but you can only use them for a few days.
 Otherwise, you risk rebound congestion when you stop.
 Antihistamines can be helpful for some people, while others rely on steroid nasal sprays.
 These have their own possible complications, however.
 One possible treatment works differently.
 Should you take NasalCrom to prevent sneezing, sniffling and red eyes?

 Fighting Off Seasonal Allergies:

 Q. I’ve had bad seasonal allergies for years.
 I am allergic to tree and weed pollen.
 Indoor allergies include dust mites and my cats.
 I sneeze all year round.
 I have been on allergy shots for a long time.

 About a year ago, I started using NasalCrom spray two to three times a day.
 Since I’ve been using NasalCrom, I have had zero symptoms from allergies.
 This is by far the best nasal spray for me.

 A. Cromolyn sodium (NasalCrom) is different from the usual nasal sprays because it is neither a decongestant nor an antihistamine.
 Instead, it prevents mast cells in the nasal passages from releasing histamine.
 As a result, you don’t suffer the consequences of histamine and don’t need an antihistamine.
 And because one of the effects of histamine is congestion, you also don’t need a decongestant.